WICG/indexed-db-observers/README.md

 }
 ```

-#### Observer function
+#### Observer Function
 The passed function will be called whenever a transaction is successfully completed on the given object store.
 If the observer is listening to multiple object stores, the function will be called once per object store change.
+###### `changes` Argument
 The **`changes`** argument is a JS array, with each value containing:
  * `type`: `add`, `put`, `delete`, or `clear`
  * `key`: The key or IDBKeyRange for the operation
  * optional `value`: The value inserted into the database by `add` or `put`.
 Included if the `includeValues` option is specified.